mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 determined that their scattered populations were a single species.
-The fact that Droyne civilization was based on the use of psionics did not play in their favour.
+The fact that Droyne civilization was based on the use of psionics did not play in their favor.
 The IISS promptly interdicted the worlds of Andor and Candory in the Five Sisters subsector of the Spinward Marches, which were considered to be possible homeworlds of the Droyne.
 The Imperial Navy